XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Chris Wetherbee

 Hey, good morning guys.
-Maybe starting on the transportation side, ex- LTL, if you think about sort of that segment, it appears on an EBIT basis right now I am not sure that necessarily how you guys look at it, but on an EBIT basis, it looks like it was either breakeven or maybe slightly loss-making.
+Maybe starting on the transportation side, ex- LTL, if you think about sort of that segment, it appears on an EBIT basis-- I am not sure that’s necessarily how you guys look at it, but on an EBIT basis, it looks like it was either breakeven or maybe slightly loss-making.
 Can you talk a little bit about sort of what was going on in the business there?
-Was that sort of the earlier impacts of COVID-related to European piece of the transportation business?
+Was that sort of the earlier impacts of COVID-related to the European piece of the transportation business?
 Was that related to sort of freight brokerage having a tougher March, because of the spike in TL rates?
 Can you just give us some color on sort of that piece of the business and maybe how that could be trending as an earlier indicator of recovery in 2Q?

 Matt Fassler

 Sure, Chris.
 It’s Matt.
 Three points to talk about there.
-First of all, the only place we really felt the impact of COVID early in Q1 in the U.S. was an intermodal.
+First of all, the only place we really felt the impact of COVID early in Q1 in the U.S. was in intermodal.
 And that business is impacted – was impacted by the flow of freight in China, which as you know slowed down with the moderation in the pace of Chinese manufacturing as that country felt the early impact of COVID.
-So, we have a slower quarter in intermodal throughout – again, that was the only place in the U.S. we will have sought prior to early March.
+So, we have a slower quarter in intermodal throughout – again, that was the only place in the U.S. we really saw it prior to early March.
 So that had an impact on that line.
-The second I think about is within freight brokerage, obviously, the entire industry has been – was experiencing lower net revenue margins year-over-year.
+The second item to think about is within freight brokerage.
+Obviously, the entire industry has been – was experiencing lower net revenue margins year-over-year.
 That was a function primarily of the contractual rates continuing to come down and the spot market stabilized.
-As we indicated that margin dynamic get improved in April, but that’s the reality that we stop in Q1.
-And third as we discussed, we did see slowing in Europe early to mid March kind of country by country, Spain and France being most significant for transportation business among the countries.
-That shows slowing earlier in the month and that also weighed on results for that line item.
-If you look at this on an EBITDA basis and the numbers on an EBITDA basis were solidly positive in each of those business units and for that segment transportation as a whole those are the three items that we have moved transportation ex-LTL in Q1.
+As we indicated that margin dynamic did improved in April, but that’s the reality that we saw in Q1.
+And third, as we discussed, we did see a slowing in Europe early to mid March kind of country by country, Spain and France being most significant for our transportation business among the countries that showed slowing earlier in the month, and that also weighed on results for that line item.
+We look at this on an EBITDA basis and the numbers on an EBITDA basis were solidly positive in each of those business units and for that segment of transportation as a whole.
+Those are the three items that we have moved transportation ex-LTL in Q1.

 Chris Wetherbee